-F. Brief explanation of why a mitigation bank was/was not chosen, in whole or in part, including a discussion of cost: During the mitigation selection during 2006, there were no existing or proposed mitigation banks in the Little Manatee River Basin.
+E. Brief explanation of why a mitigation bank was/was not chosen, in whole or in part, including a discussion of cost: The Tampa Bay Mitigation Bank (TBMB) is the only mitigation bank within the Tampa Bay basin.
+However, at the time of mitigation selection, bank construction had not commenced, and credit sales were not available.

-G. Brief explanation of why a SWIM project was/was not chosen as mitigation, in whole or in part, including a discussion of cost, if the anticipated impacts are located within a SWIM water body: This mitigation project was within SWIM's Five-Year Habitat Restoration Plan.
+F. Brief explanation of why a SWIM project was/was not chosen as mitigation, in whole or in part, including a discussion of cost, if the anticipated impacts are located within a SWIM water body: